 Abattoir Foodmet

 The Abattoir Foodmet is a Mixed-use market located in the immigrant neighborhood of Anderlecht in Brussels, less than 2.5km (1.5mi) from Brussel Centraal train station.
-The neighborhood houses many immigrants who are new to the city, acting as a landing place for people to arrive.
-The project includes industrial meat production facilities, various public market stall types, logistics, and parking spaces, and an active large-scale commercial urban farm for produce and fish on the roof, the largest in Europe (4000 m2, 43,000 ft2) with related retail programs including a farm-to-table restaurant.
-The market building, opened in June 2015, is the first phase of a district plan, which will convert an industrial slaughterhouse into a mixed-urban environment with residential housing, a semi-housed pool and fitness center for the public, and many neighborhoods amenities.
+The neighborhood houses many immigrants who are new to the city, acting as a landing place for new arrivals.
+The project includes industrial meat production facilities, various public market stall types, logistics, parking spaces and an active large-scale commercial urban roof farm for produce and fish, the largest in Europe (4000 m2, 43,000 ft2).
+The roof garden supplies related retail programs including a farm-to-table restaurant.

-The building has set the stage for future development, i..e, via its proportions, construction logic, and most importantly, by defining the edges and new public spaces for a larger master plan.
-In addition, as the first project of a larger urban vision, the Food Market can become a symbol and an icon that communicates the current values and aspirations of the community.
+The building has set the stage for future development through its proportions, construction logic and most importantly, by its defined edges and new public spaces for a larger

 ELEMENTS - PLATONIC PANELS

-The panels are flat abstract planes with cut-outs that join together to define porticoes, or flexible use zones.
+The panels are flat abstract planes with cut-outs that join together to define porticos, or flexible use zones.
 These spatial assemblages and environments fit together to create an array of sizes and shapes.
-The panels are generously dimensioned to assert the abstract plane as a strong definition of space, and/ or allow air space to be infilled with mezzanine floors.
+The panels are generously dimensioned to assert the abstract plane as a strong definition of space, and/ or allow space to be infilled with the mezzanine floors.
 The panels can be stacked vertically to further increase the functional possibility and building area.

 Location